-This article is going to introduce you to extended teams, show you how other businesses are using them, and get you thinking about what you could accomplish with an extended team and how it could transform your business.
+This article is going to introduce you to the extended team model, show you how other businesses are using them, and get you thinking about what you could accomplish with an extended team and how it could transform your business.

 Team extension in a nutshell

 An IT team extension or developer team extension is a specialised form of staff augmentation.
 Rather than a patchwork fulfilment of roles within a business, team extension’s purpose is to strategically target the skills and experience you need and integrate them cleanly and efficiently into your development process.